-This medication is used to control and prevent symptoms, such as wheezing and shortness of breath, that are caused by asthma.
-This medication is a product of two medicines, Mometasone and Formoterol.
+This medication is used to control and prevent symptoms of asthma, such as wheezing and shortness of breath.
+It contains two medicines; Mometasone and Formoterol.
 Mometasone works by reducing the irritation and swelling of the airways.
-Whereas Formoterol works by opening the airways in the lungs so that you may breath easily.
+Whereas Formoterol works by opening the airways in the lungs to make breathing less of a chore.

 Prime the inhaler if you are using it for the first time, or if you have used it in over 5 days.
 There are also instructions that you may follow if you like.
 Shake the inhaler well before each use.
 Remove the cap, than inhale the medication into the mouth.
 It is usually taken twice a day, once in the evening and once at night.